yujiongzhang/ROVPS_ws/README.md

 ### mbs
 multibeam sonar package, which processes with the oculus sonar data, depending on  `oculus_interface`.

+m750d_ping_to_pointcloud: /Ping to /PointCloud2

+pointcloud2scan.launch.py: /PointCloud2 to /LaserScan

 ### msis
 Mechanical scanning image sonar packages, including the ROS2 driver for Mechanical scanning image sonar(MSIS) STS1000, and data processing methods.

 ### rov_tf
 The TF relationship between frames.
+Specially, `rov_bringup` node subscribe `odom` topic and publish the TF relationship between `odom` and `base_footprint`

 ### uvbot_cartographer
 the launch and config file about cartographer slam for underwater vehicle